yxyang/fast_and_efficient/README.md

    <username> hard nice eip
    ```

-   You may need to reboot the computer for the above changes to get into effect.
+   Log out and log back in for the above changes to take effect.

 2. **Connect to the real robot**